 4. It can help keep your blood pressure in check.

-Lowered blood pressure is a likely a side effect or reduced stress.
-Whatever the reason, those who practice gratitude have a 16 percent lower diastolic blood pressure and a 10 percent lower systolic blood pressure than those who don’t.
+Lowered blood pressure is a likely a side effect of reduced stress.
+Whatever the reason, those who practice gratitude have a 16% lower diastolic blood pressure and a 10% lower systolic blood pressure than those who don’t.

 5. It boosts your immune system.

 Next time you feel a cold coming on, take a few minutes to appreciate the good things in your life.
-A study showed that those who are more optimistic have stronger immune systems; and optimism and gratitude go hand in hand.
+One study showed that those who are more optimistic have stronger immune systems, and optimism and gratitude go hand in hand.